0dave/limbo/README.md

-# Limbo - a customized version
+# Limbo - A customized version

 ### A [Slack](https://slack.com/) chatbot